West Bagborough: History

 Triscombe Stone lies on the boundary between the parishes of West Bagborough and Over Stowey and the old parish of Crowcombe.
 The stone also lies at the junction of two important routes across the hills, where the east west road from Triscombe to Cockercombe crosses the north-south track along the western ridge, and commands views west to the Brendon Hills and Exmoor.
 The stone is not impressive, standing only 0.75m high, but it is certainly of considerable antiquity – a map of 1609 has the legend ‘the way to triscombe stone’ (SRO 1609) – and is very likely to be of prehistoric origin.
 This is reinforced by its location on the western scarp of the hills, close to the Great Hill and Wills Neck barrow.

 The parish of West Bagborough was part of the Taunton Deane Hundred.

 A colourful and often repeated tale relates to the relative isolation of village church.
 This is allegedly due to the Black Death, which having struck the village during the fourteenth century, reduced the population to below one hundred.
 In an attempt to rid themselves of this plague the villagers, so the story goes, abandoned the original settlement and re-built it further to the east, away from the church.
 Earthworks to the south-west of the church, visible in aerial photographs, in the parklands of Bagborough House may lend credence to this claim.

 Enclosure of lands within the parish was authorised by an Act of Parliament in 1806.

 In October 2001 a hoard of 4th-century Roman silver was discovered in the village.
 The 681 coins included two denarii from the early 2nd century and eight miliarense and 671 siliqua all dating from the period AD 337 – 367.
-The majority were struck in the reigns of emperors Constantius II and Julian and derive from a range of mints including Arles and Lyons in France, Trier in Germany and Rome.
+The majority were struck in the reigns of emperors Constantius II and Julian and derive from a range of mints including Arles and Lyon in France, Trier in Germany and Rome.
 It became known as the West Bagborough Hoard.